Donald Baechler: Early life and education

 Baechler was born in Hartford, Connecticut, to parents Marjorie (née Dolliver), a journalist and quilter, and Henry Jules Baechler, an accountant.
 He was one of four children raised in a Quaker family.
-Baechler was interested in art at a young age, after his mother died, and started painting in collaberation with his maternal grandmother, who was a painter.
+Baechler was interested in art at a young age, after his mother died, and started painting in collaboration with his maternal grandmother, who was a painter.
 He attended Westtown School, a Quaker private school, for his last three years of high school.
 Westtown had an effective art department, and while at Westtown Baechler determined to be an artist.

 Baechler attended the Maryland Institute College of Art from 1974 to 1977, studying for his B.F.A. in Painting, and Cooper Union from 1977 to 1978 for his M.F.A.
 Dissatisfied with New York City, he proceeded to the Staatliche Hochschule für Bildende Künste Städelschule in Frankfurt am Main, Germany.

 "At Cooper Union I met some German exchange students.
 This was 1977, and I found the whole scene at the school to be white and boring, to be honest.
 It wasn't what I wanted out of art school or what I wanted out of being in New York.
 The most interesting minds, the most interesting talents and energy came from those German kids.
 And they said, 'Why don't you come to Germany?'
 The easiest school to get into was the one attached to the Frankfurt Museum.
 The entrance requirements were less strict, so I went with it and spent a year in Frankfurt.
 They were very generous."

+Baechler returned to New York City in 1980, working as a guard at Walter De Maria's New York Earth Room.

+In February 1981, he worked for a month as a studio assistant for the artist Joseph Glasco and profited from working with Glasco or at least shared some of his attitudes.
+Baechler’s early collage and black and white works were influenced by the collage painting techniques Glasco was using at that time.